Werner Drewes: Mature style

 After Drewes moved to New York, Kandinsky, who was both friend and mentor, continued to exert a strong influence over his style.
 Later in life he said he had a hard time getting away from Kandinsky's influence as he developed his own style.
 In time he was able to bring a more emotional approach to his work and to base it, more than Kandinsky did, on natural forms.

 In 1930 Drewes had a solo exhibition at the 135th Street Branch of the New York Public Library and a two-person show at the S.P.R.
 Penthouse Gallery (with Carl Sprinchorn).
 Also in that year Kandinsky introduced Drewes to Katherine Dreier, co-founder of the Society of Independent Artists and Société Anonyme.
-In 1931 Drewes participated in the Société Anonyme's exhibition at the Albright Art Center, Buffalo, New York and the Rand School.
+In 1931 Drewes participated in the Société Anonyme's exhibition at the Buffalo AKG Art Museum and the Rand School.
 That year he showed prints and paintings first in a solo- and then in a two-person exhibition at the Morton Gallery (the latter with Herbert Reynolds Kniffin) and he also exhibited in group shows at the American Institute of Graphic Arts, the Brownell-Lamberton Galleries, and the Pynson Printers Galleries.
-These exhibitions established pattern, as Drewes's work would be shown multiple times a year throughout the 1930s and 1940s.
+These exhibitions established a pattern, as Drewes's work would be shown multiple times a year throughout the 1930s and 1940s.